 C. State codes/rules: You can find each state's code or rules for professional conduct somewhere in the state's codified statutes (see "State Statutes").
 Often the professional responsibility rules are published with other types of court rules in the last hard cover volumes or in paperback volumes kept at the end of the set (see "State Court Rules.")
 Alternatively, the professional ethics codes of all states are published in the National Reporter on Legal Ethics and Professional Responsibility.

 In addition, many states post their ethics rules online, either as part of their codified statutes or as part of their court rules or separately.
-Internet links to most state ethics codes/rules are posted in the American Legal Ethics Library, but be sure you've linked to a current version.

 State codes and rules of judicial conduct are usually published next to the state's code of professional conduct.